 Hair Pieces & Wigs

 Remove any hairpieces and wigs you no longer care to wear.
-You can donate these to goodwill, various charities, a local theater, and even a daycare center who will use it for dress-up play.
+You can donate these to goodwill, various charities, a local theater, and even a daycare center that will use them for dress-up play.

 If the only reason you are not wearing them is that they look frazzled and worn, you should try to fix and restyle them.
 Continue scrolling to the cleaning section of this post for more on how to care for your pieces.